echtniels/dockerplayground/README.md

 ```
 docker logs -f traefik
 ```
-5. wait... until https://keycloak.yourdomain.com becomes available.
-If at first you get a certificate warning, wait some more and refresh.
-To prevent being locked-out, a delay of 5 minutes is set between two certificate requests to LetsEncrypt.
+5. Try to open Keycloak's front-end at https://keycloak.yourdomain.com.
+If at first you get a server error or certificate warning, wait a minute or two and refresh.
+To prevent being locked-out, a delay of 5 minutes is set between two LetsEncrypt certificate requests.

 # Configuring Keycloak